The 04-06 YZF-R1 does the quarter mile in 10.31 seconds

 6th | 74.6mph | 71.7mph | 78.5 mph | 75.5 mph |

-If you like the high rpm and ‘thrashy’ nature of 600s but want more power, the 2004 R1 is great as the engine thrives on revs and sounds brilliant as it comes on cam at 8000 rpm and howls all the way to almost 14000 rpm.
+This is because the engine thrives on revs and sounds brilliant as it comes on cam at 8000 rpm and howls to an indicated 14000 rpm plus.

 On the highway, it still has more than enough power and acceleration to overtake slow-moving traffic in sixth gear.
+After all it is still a 1000 cc Superbike!

 If you let your speed drop below 60 mph (in sixth) you can be left wanting a little more pickup.
 In this scenario, fifth gear or even fourth gear might be needed if you really need the job done quickly.